 Let's say you're scrolling through your Twitter feed.
 You see a tweet that makes it seem like that person intends to imminently act on suicidal thoughts.
 What do you do?
 Unfortunately, there isn't really a good answer.
 I've been on the reporting side on one occasion.
 Someone had posted on their blog, which was shared… Continue reading How Should Social Media Handle Reported Suicidal Posts?

 A blogger I knew died by suicide on yesterday.
 She scheduled a blog post and a Twitter share of the post to go live after the fact.
 One of the things mentioned in her post was that her plan was to be struck by a train.
 Today I was looking at the Twitter comments in… Continue reading Guilt Is Not a Suicide Prevention Strategy

 Today is World Mental Health Day (the 27th annual), and this year's focus is on mental health promotion and suicide prevention.
-The message from the president of the World Federation for Mental Health, which organizes World Mental Health Day, states: "The object of making suicide prevention the theme of World Mental Health Day in 2019 is… Continue reading It’s World Mental Health Day
+The message from the president of the World Federation for Mental Health, which organizes World Mental Health Day, states: "The object of making suicide prevention the theme of World Mental Health Day in 2019 is… Continue reading World Mental Health Day: Suicide Prevention

-This post about public views open suicide was inspired by a conversation I've been having with Dear Walden about suicide, and a follow-up to my recent post about suicide not being selfish.
-In 2013 a group of Australian researchers developed and validated a scale to evaluate public views on suicide, which they named the Stigma of … Continue reading Stigma and How the Public Views Suicide
+This post about public views open suicide was inspired by a conversation I've been having with Dear Walden about suicide.
+It's also a follow-up to my recent post about suicide not being selfish.
+In 2013, a group of Australian researchers developed and validated a scale to evaluate public views on suicide, which they named the Stigma… Continue reading Stigma and How the Public Views Suicide